The Team That Made the Cult Hit 'Fantasy A Gets a Mattress' Learns About the Virtue and Danger of Whimsy

 Fantasy A Gets a Mattress premiered to rave reviews at the Seattle Black Film Festival in 2023, catching the attention of Beacon Cinema owner Tommy Swenson, who wanted to screen the film.
 Swenson had recognized Fantasy A from his years of flyer-ing.
 The film showed a side of the city that was never shown, in an authentic way.
 It connected, selling out the theater 20 times, a Beacon record only beaten by Spirit Award winner Uncut Gems.
 Even Sir Mix-a-Lot got into it.
 He held a private screening at the Beacon.

 The film took them on a journey across America.
-At the TASH disability advocacy convention in Baltimore, where they met Chris Burke, an actor with Down syndrome who played Charles “Corky” Thatcher on the ’80s TV show Life Goes On (he wore a Fantasy A button).
+To the TASH disability advocacy convention in Baltimore, where they met Chris Burke, an actor with Down syndrome who played Charles “Corky” Thatcher on the ’80s TV show Life Goes On.
 They sold out a weeklong run at Spectacle Theater in Williamsburg, where they met a huge influence on the film: Charlie Ahearn, the director of the first hip-hop movie, Wild Style.
 Hubbard goes to almost every screening (if he can’t make it, he’ll tape a video message for the audience).

 The success made clear the film wasn’t just for locals who knew all the local landmarks.
 “It hasn’t appealed to [just] one type of person,” Zoltan Sofian says.
 “The disability community likes it.
 Hipsters like it, trans people like it, all sorts of people like it.”